 Store-bought salsa should be gluten free, but it is important to always read the label.
 Processed salsas may have ingredients added that could contain gluten.
 My favorite gluten free store-bought salsa brands include Trader Joe's Roasted Salsa, Herdez, Pace, On The Border, Frontera, and Casa Sanchez (in the refrigerated section at the grocery store.)

-Salsa has so many variations, it can be made cooked or raw!
+Salsa has so many variations; it can be made cooked or raw!
 Both are considered salsa.

+Salsa can last a little longer because it is acidic from tomatoes.
 This salsa will keep fresh for up to 7 days in the refrigerator.
 Store them in an air-tight container.

 More gluten free pepper recipes: